churd-git/Azure-Honeypot/README.md

 Post-implementation, a follow-up compliance assessment showed marked improvements in meeting the NIST SP 800-53 R5 controls related to system and communications protection.
 The measures specifically addressed previously identified deficiencies, resulting in a higher overall compliance score.

 ---

-Post-implementation, a follow-up compliance assessment showed marked improvements in meeting the NIST SP 800-53 R5 controls related to system and communications protection.
-The measures specifically addressed previously identified deficiencies, resulting in a higher overall compliance score.

 ### Step 6) Conclusion